 While foreigners are often recommended to form a C-Corp, there are some distinct advantages to incorporating as an LLC.
 The most obvious of these is limited liability- meaning members are protected from personal liability for business decisions or actions, and personal assets are safe if the company incurs debt or is sued.
 LLCs are also free from the strict recordkeeping necessary for C and S-Corps, and have almost no restrictions on profit sharing between members.

 That being said, many new businesses choose the C-Corp business structure.
 The advantages of forming as such are significant, with the most often-cited reason being the ability to expand by offering unlimited stock: a feature that is often attractive to investors.
 Foreign owners also find solace in the C-Corporation structure for its ability to protect them from close I.R.S. involvement.
 That shield, of course, comes with the price of double tax- but that financial damage is often avoided through careful tax planning, which can be structured to cancel out most of the double taxation.

-Yes.
-The good news, however, is there are a few visa options to choose from.
+The good news is that there are a few visa options to choose from.

 The best state to register in is the one in which you will be conducting business.
 However, if you’re an online company or do business across a range of regions, you may want to consider registering in a state with lower tax burdens.
 Two states that are notoriously inexpensive for entrepreneurs are Nevada and Delaware.